nathanv2022/Learn-AWS-By-Doing/README.md

 ﻿# Learn AWS By Doing
- Learn AWS by Doing hands-on labs & projects
+ This is my personal project for Learning AWS by Doing hands-on labs & projects.
+ The labs & projects in this repo inspired by ACloudGuru (ACG) via courses designed for AWS Associate levels

+ Certificate of Completion
+ - AWS Certified Cloud Practitioner | AWS
+ - ACG_AWS Certified Solutions Architect - Associate (SAA-C02)
+ - ACG_Designing Resilient Architectures for Associate AWS Solutions Architects
+ - ACG_Networking and Compute for Associate AWS Solutions Architects

+Note:
+ - [x] Task Done
+ - [ ] Task Not Done

 ## Identity and Access Management (IAM)

 ### Introduction to AWS Identity and Access Management (IAM) (Lab005)